Special Tips for First Time Mothers

 Over the past ten years, there has been a national trend to avoid routine episiotomies (a cut in the perineum to enlarge the vaginal opening).
 Recent studies show that routine episiotomies have little or no medical benefit.
 What used to be a national episiotomy rate of 60 to 80 percent for first-time mothers has decreased to less than 13 percent.

 The main concern is that the episiotomy can increase the risk for extended tears to the rectum, especially for first-time mothers.
 This may lead to greater short and/or long term problems with bowel control (loss of gas or stool) later in life.
 Twenty years ago, it was thought that episiotomy might prevent these problems.
-We now know that this is not the case and that episiotomy actually appears to increase the rate of these problems.
-Since starting our comprehensive FPAD initiative, episiotomies have decreased 61 percent throughout Sutter hospitals, and rectal tears have decreased 44 percent.
+We now know that this is not the case and that midline episiotomy actually appears to increase the rate of these problems.
+Since starting our comprehensive FPAD initiative, episiotomies have decreased over 60 percent throughout Sutter hospitals, and rectal tears have decreased by over 40 percent.

 For your first delivery, you are encouraged to discuss episiotomy with your physician or midwife (and their partners if they are part of a group practice) at one of your last prenatal appointments or when you are in early labor.